unosgeo/challenge1_2019/workshops/postgis/source/en/index.rst

 Getting Started
 ---------------

-* This workshop uses a `data bundle <http://s3.cleverelephant.ca/postgis-workshop-2018.zip>`_.
+* This workshop is sponsored by the UNOSGEO Challenge 2019 and was done by updating a version of the `Introduction to PostGIS <https://postgis.net/workshops/postgis-intro/>`_ uses a `data bundle <http://s3.cleverelephant.ca/postgis-workshop-2018.zip>`_.
 Download and extract this data bundle to a convenient location.

 * This workshop uses the following software: